Metroid Prime: Development

-According to producer Shigeru Miyamoto, Nintendo did not develop a Metroid game for the Nintendo 64 as the company "couldn't come out with any concrete ideas".
+According to the producer Shigeru Miyamoto, Nintendo did not develop a Metroid game for the Nintendo 64 as it "couldn't come out with any concrete ideas".
 Metroid co-creator Yoshio Sakamoto said he could not imagine how the Nintendo 64 controller could be used to control Samus.
-Nintendo approached another company to make Metroid for Nintendo 64, but the offer was declined, supposedly because the developers thought they could not equal Super Metroid.
+Nintendo approached another company to make Metroid for Nintendo 64, but the offer was declined, supposedly because the developers thought they could not equal the previous game, Super Metroid (1994).

 Metroid Prime was a collaboration between Nintendo EAD and R&D1 and the American company Retro Studios.
 Retro was created in 1998 by an alliance between Nintendo and Iguana Entertainment founder Jeff Spangenberg.
 The studio would create games for the forthcoming GameCube targeted at a mature demographic.
 After establishing its offices in Austin, Texas in 1999, Retro worked on four GameCube projects.
-When Miyamoto visited Retro in 2000, he suggested a new Metroid game after seeing their prototype first-person shooter engine.
+When Miyamoto visited Retro in 2000, he suggested a new Metroid game after seeing their prototype FPS engine.
 In 2000 and early 2001, four games in development at Retro were canceled, including an RPG, Raven Blade, leaving Prime the only game in development.
 During the last nine months of development, Retro's staff worked 80- to 100-hour weeks to reach Nintendo's deadline.
 According to senior artist James Dargie, it took them almost six months to do the first level that Nintendo approved, and then they had less than a year to do the rest of the game.
 Concept artist Android Jones, a lifelong fan of the series whose work included Samus's Varia Suit and most of the art in the Scan Visor, would sleep in the office and resume working when he woke up.

 We didn't want to make just another first person shooter. ...
 Making a first person shooter would have been a cheap and easy way to go.
 But making sure the themes and concepts in Metroid were kept was something that we wanted to do.
 And translating those things into 3D was a real challenge.
 For example, translating the morph ball was one of the hardest things to do.